ArmchairDevelopers/OpenGameCamera/README.md

 The code is designed to be easily built.
 You don't even need the DirectX SDK installed.

-1. Clone, or [download](https://github.com/coltonon/OpenGameCamera/archive/master.zip) and extract
+1. Clone and extract
-2. Open `OpenGameCamera` in Visual Studio
+2. Open in Visual Studio
 3. Build (Ctrl-B)

 ## Credits